INDA25PlusPlus/chesstp-spec/README.md

 > **Implementation note:** If possible, the ideal way for a participant to perform a received move is to just update it's own state to exactly match the received board.
 This ensures that differently implemented rules are handeled gracefully.

+Once either player thinks their move ends the game should must set the game state part of the MOVE message to indicate this.
+After a MOVE message with a game state other than `"0-0"` has been sent no more MOVE messages should be sent by either player.

 At any point either party can send the QUIT message and close the TCP connection.

 ## Serialization